uniwue-rz/login_exporter/README.md

 go build -o ./login_exporter
 ```

-Or If you want to create a binary for several platforms at once, you can
+Or if you want to create a binary for several platforms at once, you can
 use the `go_build.sh` script.

 ## Change Log